-For example, studies show women who go through menopause after age 55 have about a 40 percent higher risk of breast cancer than women who do so at age 45 or younger .
+For example, women who go through menopause after age 55 have about a 40% higher risk of breast cancer than women who do so at age 45 or younger .

 Age at menopause, estrogen and breast cancer risk

 The increased breast cancer risk linked to an older age at menopause is likely due, at least in part, to the amount of estrogen a woman is exposed to in her life.
-A higher lifetime exposure to estrogen is related to an increase in breast cancer risk .
+A higher lifetime exposure to estrogen is related to an increased breast cancer risk .